 And that’s one of the best ways to help your audience find what they’re looking for.

-Once you have at least 20-30 high-quality, optimized blog posts, you can apply for Google AdSense.
+Once you have at least 20-30 high-quality, optimized and unique blog posts, you can apply for Google AdSense.

 Once you reach 50,000 sessions per month, you can apply for Mediavine.
-In my case, that’s where the real money come from: I make at least $8,000 a month with my main blog.
+In my case, that’s where the real money come from: in Q4 2022 I made at least $10,000 a month with my main blog.